Keep Your ATV Adventures Safe!

-Unique among motor sports, driving all-terrain vehicles combines an exhilarating workout with a test of maneuvering skills and a hearty dose of adrenaline.
-Fun as it is though, it can be a risky activity.
-So, take a systematic approach to keeping things safe before, during and after your outings.
+Unique among motor sports, driving all-terrain vehicles combines an exhilarating workout, with a test of maneuvering skills, and a hearty dose of adrenaline.
+Although it can be a lot of fun, it can also be extremely risky.
+With that said, we recommend you take a systematic approach to keeping things safe before, during, and after your outings.

 Before You Go

 - Take a Course.
 Formal hands-on training courses cover how to control ATVs in commonplace situations.
 The ATV Safety Institute typically offers its ATV Rider Course free to anyone who buys a new qualifying machine from an institute member.
 Call 1-800-887-2887 or visit atvsafety.org for class information.